MicrosoftDocs/minecraft-creator/creator/Reference/Content/BlockReference/Examples/BlockComponents/minecraftBlock_crafting_table.md

 `minecraft:crafting_table` is a `JSON Object` component that makes your block into a custom crafting table which enables the crafting table UI and the ability to craft recipes.
 This component supports only `recipe_shaped` and `recipe_shapeless` typed recipes and not others like `recipe_furnace` or `recipe_brewing_mix`.
 If there are two recipes for one item, the recipe book will pick the first that was parsed.
 If two input recipes are the same, crafting may assert and the resulting item may vary.

->[!IMPORTANT]
-> `minecraft:crafting_table` requires the Holiday Creator Features experimental toggle to be set to `true` in order to function properly.
->
->Holiday Creator Features contains experimental gameplay features.
-As with all experiments, you may see additions, removals, and changes in functionality in Minecraft versions without significant advanced warning.
->
->To learn more about Experimental Features, please visit [Experimental Features in Minecraft: Bedrock Edition](../../../../../Documents/ExperimentalFeaturesToggle.md).

 ## Default Value of the Component

 This component is specified as a `JSON Object`, so it does not have a default value.
 You must provide this component in order for your block to become a custom crafting table.